alexander-paskal/snake-ai/README.md

 ### Environment

 This project slightly modifies the [Gym-Snake](https://github.com/grantsrb/Gym-Snake) repository for training.
 Thanks to [grantsrb](https://github.com/grantsrb) for making it.
+Apart from a couple of minor bugfixes / quality of life improvements, the main change was the addition of a small dense reward based on the manhattan distance between the head of the snake and the square containing the food.

 ## Getting Started